ARTICLE

 The 'who' question

-Just where the threshold will be set for those considered to be working on a 'low-hours' contracts will significantly the shape impact of these provisions.
+Just where the threshold will be set for those considered to be working on a 'low-hours' contracts will significantly shape the impact of these provisions.
 If a low threshold is set, for example six hours per week then many employers would simply guarantee workers three hours work.
 If the threshold were to be set at 18 hours per week, then the provisions will have much greater impact.
 Many part-time workers would be in scope and employers would have to monitor any additional hours they worked very carefully.

 The 'reference period' question